 - Rocky points that meet sand dunes and the magnificent ocean

-All of your tasty morning teas, afternoon teas and lunches are provided by Len's School.
-Carolyn is our host and wonderful chief.
-You will be spoiled with culinary delights everyday.
-We feed you up during the day so you can have lighter meals for the rest of the day.
-We can cater to dietary needs such as gluten free and vegetarian, please let us know in advance.
+All of your morning teas, afternoon teas, and hot lunches are provided by Len's School.
+We can cater to dietary needs such as gluten-free and vegetarian, please let us know in advance.

 Breakfasts and dinners are not included in the workshop and can be enjoyed at your accommodation or at one of the many cafes, restaurants, and pubs in and around Port Stephens.